Chris Smither: Professional career

 Smither soon began writing and performing his own songs.
 He achieved some local notice and by 1967 was featured on the cover of The Broadside of Boston magazine.
 In 1968, music photographer David Gahr's book, The Face of Folk Music featured Smither's picture.

 By 1969, after living in several places around Cambridge, Smither moved to Garfield Street in Cambridge and often visited Dick Waterman's house where Fred McDowell, Son House and other blues musicians were known to congregate.
 It was there that Smither first performed his song "Love You Like a Man" for Waterman's friend, Bonnie Raitt.
 That summer, he appeared at the Philadelphia Folk Festival for the first time.

 In 1970, he released his first album I'm a Stranger Too! on Poppy Records, followed by Don't It Drag On the next year.
-He recorded a follow up, Honeysuckle Dog, in 1973 for United Artists Records but Smither was dropped from the label and the album went unreleased until 2004, when it was issued by Tomato Records.
+He recorded a follow-up, Honeysuckle Dog, in 1973 for United Artists Records but Smither was dropped from the label and the album went unreleased until 2004, when it was issued by Tomato Records.
 Despite no longer having a recording contract, Smither continued to tour and became a fixture in New England's folk clubs.

 In 1972, a longstanding working relationship with Bonnie Raitt took shape as Raitt's cover of "Love Me Like a Man" appeared on her second album Give It Up.
-Raitt has since made it a signature song of her live performances, and the song has been included on several of her live albums and collections.
-She has openly expressed admiration for Smither's songwriting and guitar playing, once calling Smither "my Eric Clapton."
+Raitt made it a signature song of her live performances, and it has been included on several of her live albums and collections.
+She has expressed admiration for Smither's songwriting and guitar playing, once calling Smither "my Eric Clapton."
 In 1973, Raitt covered Smither's song "I Feel the Same" on her Takin' My Time album.

-Following this mixed early success, Smither's recording and songwriting career had a long fallow period while he struggled personally.
+Following this early success, Smither's recording and songwriting career had a long fallow period while he struggled personally.
 In his official biography, Smither is quoted: "I was basically drunk for 12 years, and somehow I managed to climb out of it; I don't know why."

 Smither began to re-emerge as a performer in the late 1970s, and gained a few press notices.
 In 1979, he was featured in Eric von Schmidt and Jim Rooney's book, Baby Let Me Follow You Down, and the next year in the UK's Melody Maker magazine.

 In 1984, Smither's belated third album, It Ain't Easy was released on Adelphi Records, which the Boston Phoenix acoustic music critic Jon Herman called "the naked and sophisticated blues album that Eric von Schmidt, Rolf Cahn, Spider John Koerner, and other white revivalists groped for more than 20 years ago, at the dawn of the folk revival."